02-003 Code of Conduct_20212-003

 15.3 Response of Integrity Commissioner of Complaint outside Jurisdiction

-respect to non-compliance with the Code of Conduct or the complaint is covered by other
+with respect to non-compliance with the Code of Conduct or the complaint is covered by

-legislation or complaint procedure under another Council policy, the Integrity Commissioner shall
+other legislation or complaint procedure under another Council policy, the Integrity

 a) Criminal Matter – if the complaint on its face is an allegation of a criminal nature

-more appropriately addressed under the Municipal Freedom of Information and Protection
+complaint is more appropriately addressed under the Municipal Freedom of

-harassment, then the complaint should be filed directly with the Human Resources
+discrimination or harassment, then the complaint should be filed directly with the

 d) Other Policy Applies – if the complaint seems to fall under another policy, the